trezor-graveyard/trezord/README.md

 TREZOR Communication Daemon aka TREZOR Bridge

+**DO NOT USE!
+This version has been obsoleted by a new generation of TREZOR Bridge available from here: [trezor/trezord-go](https://github.com/trezor/trezord-go)**

 ## What trezord does

 `trezord` (short for TREZOR Daemon), or TREZOR Bridge, is a small piece of software, used for websites (such as our own [TREZOR Wallet](https://wallet.trezor.io)), to talk with TREZOR devices.